 What is the Lab Tech position?

 The Lab Tech is an important part of our Wellness Clinic.
 Because the rising cost of veterinary care is one of the main reasons pets are relinquished to shelters, our low-cost Wellness Clinic serves as a way for all pet parents to get the important medical attention their pet needs.
-Lab Techs assist the Veterinarian and Vet Techs by running a variety of tests and maintaining the lab and lab equipment.
+Lab Techs assist the veterinary staff by running a variety of tests and maintaining the lab and lab equipment.

 Do I have the qualifications needed to become a Lab Tech?